What is Responsibility Accounting?

 - It simplifies the performance report because it excludes those items which are beyond the control of individuals.

 - It is helpful for top management for taking an effective decision.

 Disadvantages/Limitations of Responsibility Accounting

 - Generally, a prerequisite for establishing successful responsibility accounting system like proper identification of responsibility center, proper delegation of work, proper reporting is missing that makes difficult for establishing responsibility accountings system.

 - It requires skilled manpower of each department which increases the cost of the company.

 - Responsibility accounting system applies only on controllable cost.

 - If the responsibility and objective are not properly explained to the person then responsibility accounting system will not give proper result.

-The responsibility accounting system is a mechanism by which cost and revenue accumulated and reported to the top management to take the effective decision.
-It gives freedom to individuals to show their skill for reducing the cost and increasing the revenue of the organizations.
+The responsibility accounting system is a mechanism by which cost and revenue accumulated and reported to the top management to take an effective decision.
+It gives freedom to individuals to show their skills for reducing the cost and increasing the revenue of the organizations.

-In responsibility accounting system organization divide their department in different – different responsibility center which helps an organization to focus on only those departments whose performance is not as per target.
+In responsibility accounting system organizations divide their department in different – different responsibility center which helps an organization to focus on only those departments whose performance is not as per target.

 This has been a guide to what is Responsibility Accounting.
 Here we discuss the key components of responsibility centers along with examples and responsibility center types.
 We also discuss the advantages and disadvantages.
 You can learn more about accounting from the following articles –